Master of Science in Occupational Therapy Programs (MSOT)

 Lifespan Developmental Psychology

 One elective from psychology, sociology, anthropology, public health, or related field (200-level or higher)

 MSOT Degree Requirements

 Completion of 81 to 82 credits in the professional curriculum is required for the master’s degree in occupational therapy.
 General graduate academic policies can be found in the Grand Valley State University Undergraduate and Graduate Catalog.
-General university degree requirements are in the Academic Regulations section of the Catalog and the requirements for undergraduate majors are in the appropriate Academic Program section.
+General university degree requirements are in the Academic Regulations section of the catalog and the requirements for undergraduate majors are in the Academic Programs section.

 The program requires that students attain a minimum of 84 percent competency in each course.
 This requirement is reflected in each course syllabus across the professional curriculum.

 |OST 552 3 credits